rnabioco/cellrangerAWS/README.md

 4. To communicate with the EC2 instances you launch, you must create ssh keys.
 To do this navigate to the EC2 portal and select "Key Pairs" from the left panel.
-After creating your key pair, download and save. ssh keys are usually stored in a folder in your home directory (~/.ssh/).
+After creating your key pair, download and save. ssh key pairs are usually stored in a folder in your home directory (~/.ssh/).
+Your key pair should be kept private, since anyone with the key pair will be able to remotely access your instances.

 5. To connect with your EC2 instances you must modify the default EC2 security group, which controls the inbound traffic allowed to reach your instances.
 To do